cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

             return decorated_function
         return decorator

-All this decorator does is check if the :ref:`Interceptor` put a valid session onto the request.
+All this decorator does is check if the :term:`Interceptor` put a valid session onto the request.
 If it didn't we return an UNAUTHORIZED status response.
 If a valid session is present we call through to the wrapped function.

 Wiring Up Dependencies
 ----------------------

-Another change you might have seen in this tutorial is that we build up a series of objects before we start building our :ref:`Route`s.
+Another change you might have seen in this tutorial is that we build up a series of objects before we start building our :term:`Route`\s.
 These objects are our dependency chain.
 The code looks like:

 .. code:: python